metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

    #. **Write a graph.**

-      We now have a blank cylc suite, next we need to define a workflow.
+      We now have a blank Cylc suite, next we need to define a workflow.

       Edit your ``suite.rc`` file to add graph strings representing the following graph: